 In the images by Atget and Lansiaux, there is a sign next to the door for an A. Cohn.
 I found him listed at 45 rue des Archives in a 1904 Bulletin union Francaise pour le sauvetage de l’enfance, or French Union for the Rescue of Childhood.
 The organization was founded in 1887 to help neglected and abused children.
 Cohn’s entry lists him as a full member and trésorier payeur généneral à Mézières (Ardennes), which I gather made him the senior accountant for an area in northeastern France.
 During the latter part of the nineteenth century, many rural families were migrating to cities, only to work long hours in factories.
 Out of necessity, the children were forced to work alongside their parents or were left unattended, and the organization stepped in when necessary.
 I think of the work done by Cohn and his associates to help these children and how tragically ironic that less than thirty years later thousands of Jewish children were deported, many from the Marais, and died on their way to or were killed in concentration camps during WWII.

 Now the Musée d’art et d’histoire du Judaïsme is around the corner, with the Jardin Anne-Frank tucked inside the block.
 We spent a lovely, rainy afternoon in November exploring the Musée d’art et d’histoire du Judaïsme.
 Its focus is different from the Mémorial de la Shoah, rather than the Holocaust, it features art, books, religious objects, and clothing from all over the world.
 These beautifully crafted objects created through the ages offer a sense of history and perseverance and illustrate the many different cultures that the Jewish people have been part of throughout the diaspora.
+The image below, in the Musée Carnavalet collection, by Charles Lansiaux shows the building as it was in 1916.
+The stone appears much darker, no doubt from centuries of soot.

 Sadly, historical themes often repeat throughout time.
 For over a decade France has been grappling with its treatment of immigrants and refugees, who are largely Muslim and relegated to the suburbs.
 Additionally, the country’s Interior Ministry recently announced there has been a 74% increase in anti-semitic incidents over the past year.
 Earlier this week, historical graves were vandalized in an old Jewish cemetery in Quatzenheim, in northeastern France.
 It reminded me of the display of medieval gravestones at the Musée d’art et d’histoire du Judaïsme, their beautiful carvings, some cracked and crumbling with age, now venerated and protected against desecration.